LyricHagen/CTF-Writeups/BuckeyeCTF-2025/Buckeye2025-TheProfessorsFiles.md

 The first thing I did was try to open the .docx file, which didn't work due to an error.
 I opened it in Google Drive and read the contents, but got no useful info.
 I then tried to change the file extension from .docx to .zip and open the zip, but that also resulted in an error when trying to extract it.

-To get it to work, I used 3 commands: **cd, cp, and unzip,**, which respectively navigated to my downloads folder, copied the provided docx file into zip format, and unzipped the file into a folder called "extracted."
+To get it to work, I used 3 commands: **cd, cp, and unzip,** which respectively navigated to my downloads folder, copied the provided docx file into zip format, and unzipped the file into a folder called "extracted."

 ```
 cd /Users/myname/Downloads